(series of slides used in class)

 - Increased intracranial pressure

-- Others ( Low cardiac output, disrritmias, hypoxia, anemias).
+- Other Ones ( Low cardiac output, disrritmias, hypoxia, anemias).

 Roughly one 8-15% patients suffering from vasospasm in the first die 24 hours, without medical attention.